Sport this week on the BBC - lists, key topics to watch - Mashviral News

-The sports world may be on hold in the wake of the coronavirus pandemic, but the BBC will continue to do some great sports for all of us to soak in times of uncertainty.
+The sports world may be waiting in the wake of the coronavirus pandemic, but the BBC will continue to do great sports for all of us to soak in times of uncertainty.

 Check out our highlights for next week …